gregrickaby/nextjs-github-pages/README.md

 ## Specify the Asset Directory

 Next.js [allows you to prefix the assets directory](https://nextjs.org/docs/api-reference/next.config.js/cdn-support-with-asset-prefix) with the `assetPrefix` setting.
+You'll need to do this so assets served from `/_next/static` work correctly on Github pages.

 1. Create `next.config.js` file
 2. Add the following and edit `your-github-repo-name` to match your Github repo name: